jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 ## Class Inheritance

 Classes can inherit variables and methods from other classes.
-The major thing to remember is that if you ever want to override a method in a child class, you have to declare the method as "virtual".
+The most important thing to remember is that if you ever want to override a method in a child class, you must declare the method as "virtual".

 ```c++
 class Pair